adamstrawson/adamstrawson.github.com/_posts/2014-07-12-office-network-overfaul.md

 All the Ethernet cabling was Cat5e.

 In terms of network topology, everything was pretty standard.
-All devices ran of the same VLAN, so this was another reason to upgrade as we were getting close to maxing out the subnet.
+And all devices ran of the same VLAN, so this was another reason to upgrade as we were getting close to maxing out the subnet.

 The rack looked like this: